 O'BRIEN, Pierce F. 1206 Private.
 Enlisted 21/11/1914 at Hounslow, London.
 Discharged as medically unfit 25/11/1915 due to injury sustained when his horse fell on him 2/12/1914.
 Awarded Silver War Badge 112052.
 Born in Brighton, Sussex, England in 1883.
 Returned from Buenos Aires, Brazil to enlist.

 O'DONNEL, Charles Francis.
 1587.
 Lance Corporal.
 Charles was an Irishman who came over to enlist from Argentina in 1916.
 Arrived from La Plata, Argentina, into Falmouth, 20/07/1916, on the SS DRINA.
 His occupation was “Traffic Inspector” and he was aged 33 years.
 He enlisted in the King Edwards Horse as Private 1587 in Liverpool.
 He then transferred to the Rifle Brigade.
-His entitlement was BWM and Victory Medal.
-He is listed as S/29108 Private Charles F. O’Donnell on MIC and BWM and VM Roll.
+His medal entitlement was British War Medal (BWM) and Victory Medal.
+He is listed as S/29108 Private Charles F. O’Donnell on MIC and BWM and Victory Medal Roll.
 He served with the 13th and 2nd Rifle Brigades.
 He was born 25/2/1883.
 Unpaid L/Cpl.
 KIA 17-19 November 1917.
 Widow was Kathleen (Bray), Rathmullen, Ireland and they had two children Charles Joseph (DOB 10/10/13) and John Patrick (DOB 7/6/17).
 He emigrated to Argentina shortly after his marriage in 1911.
 His wife joined him a year later.
-Their first child seems to have been born in Argentina in 1913.
+Their first child is likely to have been born in Argentina in 1913.
 His second child was born in June 1917.
 Name commemorated on the TYNE COT MEMORIAL, Belgium.
-Information courtesy of Gerry Rogers, Charles was his great uncle.
+Information courtesy of Gerry Rogers and Charles was his great uncle.

 O'DONNELL, Albert Bernard.
 1790.
 Private.
 Commissioned 10th Battalion Royal Warwickshire Regiment 13/04/1916 later Captain.